 The progression of the Levi jean has had quite a traveling road.
 The oldest pair of 501 Levi jeans originated in 1879 and were designed to be tough work pants that could withstand hard rough work.

-There has also been a lot of questions regarding stamping on the back of the top buttons.
+at the rivets on your Levi's jeans.
+If the rivets are made of There has also been a lot of questions regarding stamping on the back of the top buttons.

 As a rule, jeans with a single stamped digit (2, 5, 6, W) for example are older than jeans with a 3 digit stamping on the top of the button.
 Common 3 digit stampings are 524, 558, 555,554.